Eugene Landy

-Eugene Ellsworth Landy (November 26, 1934 – March 22, 2006) was an American psychologist known for his unconventional 24-hour therapy and treatment of celebrity clients.
-His most notable patient was the Beach Boys' Brian Wilson, with whom he formed a controversial business and creative partnership in the 1980s.
+Eugene Ellsworth Landy (November 26, 1934 – March 22, 2006) was an American psychologist known for his controversial 24-hour therapy program and treatment of celebrity clients.
+Landy's regimen involved supervising and micromanaging his client's life with a team of counselors and doctors.
+His most notable patient was the Beach Boys' Brian Wilson, with whom he formed a business and creative partnership in the 1980s.

-As a teenager, Landy aspired to show business, briefly managing child performer George Benson.
-During the 1960s, he studied psychology, earning his doctorate at the University of Oklahoma.
+Born in Pittsburgh, Pennsylvania, Landy aspired to show business as a teenager, working odd jobs as a radio producer, and was an early manager to guitarist George Benson.
+During the 1960s, Landy studied psychology, earning his doctorate at the University of Oklahoma.
 After moving to Los Angeles, he treated many celebrity clients, including musician Alice Cooper and actors Richard Harris, Rod Steiger, Maureen McCormick, and Gig Young.
-He also developed an unorthodox 24-hour regimen intended to stabilize his patients by micromanaging their lives with a team of counselors and doctors.

 Brian Wilson became a patient of Landy's program in 1975.
 Landy was discharged within a year due to his burdensome fees.
 In 1982, Landy was re-employed as Wilson's therapist, subsequently becoming his executive producer, business manager, co-songwriter, and business adviser.
-Landy co-produced Wilson's debut solo album Brian Wilson (1988) and its unreleased follow-up Sweet Insanity (1991), as well as allegedly ghostwriting portions of Wilson's first memoir Wouldn't It Be Nice: My Own Story (1991).
+Landy co-wrote and co-produced Wilson's first two solo projects, Brian Wilson (1988) and the unreleased Sweet Insanity (1990), and allegedly ghostwrote portions of Wilson's first memoir Wouldn't It Be Nice: My Own Story (1991).

 In 1989, the state of California revoked Landy's professional license amidst accusations of ethical violations and patient misconduct.
-Landy continued to act as Wilson's business partner until a 1992 restraining order barred Landy from contacting the musician ever again.
-After the 1990s, Landy continued his practice with licensure in New Mexico and Hawaii until his death.
-In 2014, Landy's treatment of Wilson was dramatized in the biographical film Love & Mercy, in which Landy is portrayed by Paul Giamatti.
+Although Landy ceased to be Wilson's psychologist on legal record, Landy continued to act as Wilson's business partner until a 1992 restraining order barred Landy from contacting the musician ever again.
+Landy then continued his practice with licensure in New Mexico and Hawaii until his death from lung cancer at the age of 71.
+His treatment of Wilson was dramatized in the 2014 biopic Love & Mercy, in which Landy is portrayed by Paul Giamatti.